-Proper nutrition requires eating a variety of foods that provide the nutrients you need to maintain your health.
+Eating well means eating a variety of foods that provide the nutrients you need to maintain your health while fighting cancer.
 These nutrients include protein, carbohydrates, fat, water, vitamins, and minerals.
-Each is explained in greater detail below.

-Protein: Protein helps to maintain growth and repair body tissue, maintain a proper fluid balance, and to maintain a healthy immune system.
-Following surgery, chemotherapy, or radiation therapy, additional protein is usually needed to heal tissues and to help prevent infection.
+Protein: Protein helps to ensure growth, to repair body tissue, and to maintain a healthy immune system.
+Without enough protein, the body takes longer to recover from illness and you will have a lower resistance to infection.
+As such, people with cancer often need more protein than usual.
+Following surgery, chemotherapy, and radiation therapy, additional protein is usually needed to heal tissues and to help prevent infection.
 Good sources of protein include lean meat, fish, poultry, dairy products, nuts, dried beans, peas and lentils, and soy foods.

-Carbohydrates and fats: Carbohydrates and fats supply the body with a majority of the calories it needs.
-Calories are used by the body for energy.
-The number of calories each person needs depends on his or her age, size, and level of physical activity.
+Carbohydrates and fats: Carbohydrates and fats supply the body with the bulk of the calories it needs.
+The amount of calories each person needs depends on his or her age, size, and level of physical activity.
 Sources of carbohydrates include fruits, vegetables, breads, pasta, grains and cereal products, dried beans, peas, and lentils.
-Sources of fat include butter, margarine, oils, nuts, seeds, dairy products, meats, fish, and poultry.
+Sources of fat include butter, oils, nuts, seeds, avocado, dairy products, meats, fish, and poultry.

 Vitamins and minerals: Vitamins and minerals help ensure proper growth and development.
 In addition, they allow the body to use the energy (calories) supplied in foods.
 A person who eats a balanced diet with enough calories and protein usually gets plenty of vitamins and minerals.
-Your care provider or dietitian may recommend a daily multivitamin and mineral supplement if you are unable to maintain a balanced diet.
-Do not take any vitamins or minerals without first speaking to your care provider.
+However, eating a balanced diet can be challenging when you are receiving cancer treatment, particularly if treatment side effects persist for long periods of time.
+When that is the case, your doctor or dietitian may recommend a daily multivitamin and mineral supplement.

-Water: Water and non-caffeinated fluids are vital to health.
-You should consume about 8 glasses of fluid each day.
-Keep in mind that soups, ice creams, popsicles and water ice are considered fluids.
+Water: Water and fluids are vital to health.
 If you do not take in enough fluids or if you are vomiting or have diarrhea, you may become dehydrated.
 Ask your medical team how much fluid you need each day to prevent dehydration.

 Managing Side Effects That Can Affect Nutrition